Digital-Defiance/express-suite-starter/docs/SCAFFOLDING_COMPLETE.md

 ## Summary

-The Express Suite Starter scaffolding is now complete with a full MERN stack application setup that mirrors the DigitalBurnbag architecture but with generic, reusable components.
+The Express Suite Starter scaffolding is now complete with a full MERN stack application setup that mirrors the source project architecture but with generic, reusable components.

 ## What's Included

 ### React Application (`react/`)

 - ✅ **Complete routing** with all authentication pages
 - ✅ **Main app** (`app.tsx`) with LocalizationProvider, ThemeProvider, and routing
 - ✅ **Splash page** with conditional navigation based on auth state